March in global missions history: It happened today!

 "I find it really cool that Patrick used the three-leaf clover to help people in Ireland

-understand God being three in one." -- Eric Hokanson, Nazarene Bible College student
+understand God being three in one." -- Eric H., Nazarene Bible College student

 - March 18, 1885 -- The "Cambridge Seven" -- young British aristocrats who decided to

-become missionaries to China, and thus became celebrities back home -- arrive in Shanghai.
+become missionaries to China, and thus became celebrities back home -- arrived in

 - March 20, 1747 -- David Brainerd, colonial American missionary, ended his labors among